| |

 Kayak hire costs from €5.
 A good place to head to by kayak from Virpazar is Grmožur (Prison Island).
 This place apparently only housed prisoners who couldn’t swim so they couldn’t escape, or so the story goes.

-Whist I didn’t get to kayak on Lake Skadar, I did get to go kayaking in Montenegro at Kotor Bay.
+Although I didn’t get to kayak on Lake Skadar, I did get to go kayaking in Montenegro at Kotor Bay.
 I love the different perspective you get from being out on the water.

 Bike hire